simonmichael/hledger/hledger/hledger.m4.md

 2. A short text label (optional).
 It can be used to distinguish lots acquired on the same date.
 3. The nominal acquisition cost (required).
 Usually this is what you paid for it.

-When could the cost basis date or cost differ from the transacted date or cost ?
-Here are some possibilities:
+If you are wondering why "usually", or how could the cost basis date or cost be different from the transacted date or cost, here are some possibilities:

 - Gifts — the recipient inherits the donor's original cost basis (carryover basis), not the fair market value at the time of the gift.
 - Inheritance — inherited assets get a "stepped-up" basis to fair market value at the date of death.